 - Certified in Care Coordination and Transition Management (CCCTM) certification from the Medical-Surgical Nursing Certification Board (MSNCB)

 - Nurse Case Management (RN-BC) certification from the American Nurses Credentialing Center (ANCC)

 Who Employs Nurse Case Managers?

 As a qualified case management nurse, you’ll be prepared to pursue a wide range of opportunities with a variety of employers.
 Case management nurses often work in traditional healthcare environments like hospitals and managed care facilities, however, you also can find roles in government-sponsored programs, home health agencies, private medical practices, and outpatient facilities.

 Public and private insurance companies also employ nurse case managers and might offer opportunities for remote work via telephone or web-based patient communication.
 You also can pursue flexible and non-traditional positions as an independent consultant or traveling nurse.

 Salary and Benefits

-According to the U.S. Bureau of Labor Statistics (BLS), the annual average salary for a registered nurse is $70,000, or $33.65 an hour for non-salaried or part-time positions.
+According to the U.S. Bureau of Labor Statistics (BLS), the annual median salary for a registered nurse is $71,730.
 When compared to the median wage for all occupations, nurse case managers have the potential to earn almost twice as much as the average U.S. worker.